nawka12/CogNotez/README.md

 - **File Export**: Export individual or multiple notes as files
 - **Format Options**: Markdown, plain text, and PDF export formats
 - **Shareable Links**: Generate shareable note references

+### Folder & Tag Navigation

+Organize and filter your notes using folder-based navigation:

+#### Folder Types
+- **All Notes**: View all your notes (default view)
+- **Untagged**: View notes that don't have any tags assigned
+- **Tag Folders**: Each tag you create becomes a folder you can click to filter notes

+#### Using Folder Navigation
+1. **Browse folders**: Click on any folder item in the sidebar to filter notes
+2. **Create tag folders**: Click the "+" button next to "Tags" to create a new tag folder
+3. **Manage tag folders**: Right-click on a tag folder to rename or delete it
+4. **Collapse/Expand**: Click the chevron icon to collapse or expand the tags section
+5. **Folder counts**: Each folder shows the number of notes it contains

+#### Benefits
+- Quick access to notes by category
+- Visual organization with color-coded tag folders
+- Easy filtering without using search
+- Persistent folder selection (remembers your last selected folder)

 ### Advanced Search & Filtering